dlukes/corpy/docs/guides/phonetics_cs.rst

    [('m', 'aː', 'ʒ'), ('ɦ', 'l', 'a', 't')]

-If you can, always pass a :class:`~corpy.morphodita.Tagger` to :func:`~corpy.phonetics.cs.transcribe` (see :doc:`the MorphoDiTa guide
-<morphodita.rst>` on where to download tagger models).
-The function will use it
-to attempt to be smarter about the pronunciation of words based on their morphemic structure.
+If you can, always pass a :class:`~corpy.morphodita.Tagger` to :func:`~corpy.phonetics.cs.transcribe` (see :doc:`morphodita` on where to download tagger models).
+The function will use it to attempt to be smarter about the pronunciation of words based on their morphemic structure.
 For instance, without a tagger, both *neuron* and *neurozený* will have a diphthong:

 .. code:: python